 As pack size increases, it often requires more sturdy materials and overall design.
 This inevitably increases the weight to volume ratio.
 The Mission minimizes this cost better than any other expedition pack in our review.
 Still, it might be more weight than you want if you don't need the volume.
 We loved this pack for shorter expeditions where we wanted to keep things as light and streamlined as possible.

 If you know you're mostly going to be climbing technical objectives or taking shorter trips, you might be much happier with the lightest packs in this review, such as the Patagonia Ascensionist 40 or the Arc'teryx Alpha FL 45.
 For a fully featured, expandable and easily overstuffed pack, we love the Osprey Mutant 38.

 Our biggest question in this review was how the Mission would stack up next to its cousin, the Black Diamond Speed 50.
 We assumed a pack 25 liters bigger would be much less comfortable.
-This was far from the truth.
-We found the Mission to carry the same loads as the Speed 50 with more ease and comfort.
+Ultimately, the two were similar.
+When maxed out, however, the Mission can become cumbersome and painful on the shoulders.

 We could compress the Mission down to a size that was comfortable and agile enough for more athletic ascents.
 Then we could turn around and weigh it down with expedition loads, and it was still a little more comfortable than the two expedition packs in this review, the Osprey Xenith 105 and the Gregory Denali 100.
 This, of course, comes at a cost to volume, so be sure your kit is compact enough to fit.